 - Treatment is conducted in less than one hour.

 - Outpatient surgery requires minimal downtime for recovery.

 Our priority in treating venous reflux is to achieve the best possible results.
 We perform a comprehensive exam and consultation to determine the potential for ELAS as an appropriate vein treatment for patients in good general health.
 In some cases, veins may be too small or twisty to respond well to this approach.

 You do not have to live with vein disease and its uncomfortable symptoms.
 Relieve the aching and throbbing in your legs with proper treatment, planned and conducted by the friendly team at Vein Center of Houston.
 Call 713-349-8346 to schedule your visit.

 Endovenous Laser Ablation Procedure

-Endovenous Laser Ablation Surgery is an outpatient procedure done under local anesthesia.
+Endovenous Laser Ablation Surgery is an outpatient procedure that our team performs under local anesthesia.
 The diseased vein is identified and mapped out (marked) by ultrasonography while standing.
 In the procedure room, the patient lies on the table and a laser fiber is introduced into the vein.
 The correct position of the fiber is ensured by imaging the vein and the fiber.
 Local anesthesia is injected around and along the vein to be treated.
 The laser fiber is activated.
 The fiber is slowly withdrawn and the heat of the fiber closes the vein.
 The leg is wrapped afterwards.
 Over time, the vein transforms into a scar.
-Following the procedure you are encouraged to walk.
-You will be examined the next day to ensure a satisfactory recovery.
+Following the procedure we encourage patients to walk.
+The day after surgery the patient will have an examination to ensure a satisfactory recovery.